tlh/sqnc/README.md

 ## Configuration

 Configuration and customization code should be put in a `~/.sqnc' file in your home directory.
-See the example .sqnc file in the sqnc root directory.
+See the example `.sqnc' file in the sqnc root directory.

 ## The Future